Translate

 Dose: 200 mcg

-Availability: Prescription only (yes, it is and has been widely available for some time)
+Availability: Prescription required (widely available for some time)

-1 times daily, 4 x 200 mcg at the same time as taking Imatinib dose (nightly, before bed).
+Once daily, 4 x 200 mcg tablets taken simultaneously with Imatinib dose (nightly, before bed).

-1 times daily, 8 x 200 mcg at the same time as taking Imatinib dose (nightly, before bed).
+Once daily, 8 x 200 mcg tablets taken simultaneously with Imatinib dose (nightly, before bed).

 Side effects:

-Bouts of dizziness.
-I am not 100% certain this was from the Misoprostol or the blood pressure medication I was also taking at the same time.
-The blood pressure medication (Losartan - HCTZ 50-12.5 mg) does have an interaction with Imatinib and I stopped taking it around the same time as I stopped taking the Misoprostol.
-I intend to take the Misoprostol again in the future and will update with any results.
+Dizzy spells.
+I'm uncertain whether this resulted from Misoprostol or the blood pressure medication I was simultaneously taking.
+The blood pressure drug (Losartan - HCTZ 50-12.5 mg) does interact with Imatinib, and I stopped both medications around the same time.
+I plan to try Misoprostol again and will share any updates.

 So why Misoprostol?